mindspore-ai/docs/docs/mindspore/programming_guide/source_zh_cn/pangu_alpha.md

     The multilayer perceptron with two linear layers with dropout applied at final output.
 The first linear will project the input dimension from hidden_size to ffn_hidden_size, the second linear will project the dimension from ffn_hidden_size to hidden_size.
 The first linear is sharded on the relative dimension, the second linear is sharded on the output dimension.
-The overview process can be
     """
     def __init__(self, hidden_size,
                  ffn_hidden_size,